chef-boneyard/chef-rfc/rfcXXX-github-issues-workflow.md

 #### Rules

-* PRs labeled with `Waiting for Contributor Response` and not updated for more than a month are closed.
+* PRs labeled with `Waiting for Contributor Response` and not updated for more than a month are labelled as `Incomplete Contribution`.
+* PRs labeled with `Incomplete Contribution` for 6 months are closed.
 * PRs labeled with `Needs Maintainer Review` and not reviewed for 2 weeks escalate to the Lieutenants of the subcomponent.
 * PRs labeled with `Ready to Merge` and not merged for 2 weeks escalate to the Lieutenants of the subcomponent.